 The title should indicate exactly, but as briefly as possible, the subject of the paper.
-An abstract of 100-120 words should precede the main text, accompanied by up to 5 key words and a biographical note of 25-50 words.
+An abstract should precede the main text, accompanied by up to 5 key words and a biographical note of 25-50 words.

 All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
 Authors should disclose whether they had any writing assistance and identify the entity that paid for this assistance.

 To comply with the guidance for Research Funders, Authors and Publishers issued by the Research Information Network (RIN), the European Journal of Criminology additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit Funding Acknowledgement on the Sage Journal Author Gateway for funding acknowledgement guidelines.